 A well-known fact is that globalization has an impact for every EU citizen with implications at an economic, social and individual level.
-Cultural activities maintain, strengthen and support regional and local interests against globalizing effects and radiate, besides continuity and stability, a kind of genuine local spirit and general sense of security.
+Cultural activities on the other hand, maintain, strengthen and support regional and local interests against globalizing effects and radiate, besides continuity and stability, a kind of genuine local spirit and a general sense of security.
 Through our project, we want to make students and the wider community aware of what they can be proud of emphasizing.

-As education has an important role in safeguarding the ICH, transferring it to the next generations, we will also
+As education has an important role in safeguarding ICH, transferring it to the next generations, CLICHE partner schools also

-Schools will try to communicate the intangible unique selling points (USPs) of their region through transmedia storytelling.
-They will create digital stories, questionnaires, QR codes, hashtags, video games, web comics, etc., thus, becoming curators of an online gallery and ambassadors of their local ICH.
-They will disseminate their work in social media or display it in paper or online portfolios.
+that is, digital stories, questionnaires, QR codes, hashtags, video games, web comics, etc., thus, becoming curators of a gallery and ambassadors of their local ICH.
+They disseminate their work in social media or display it in paper or online portfolios.

-We will also create a unique cultural route.
-Focusing on themes of their local ICH, students from partner schools will develop a cultural route that connects their 6 cities/countries starting from Cyprus in the south and ending in Estonia in the north, in order to celebrate their common European identity and promote sustainable cultural development.
+.
+Focusing on artisans and endagered crafts of their local ICH, students from partner schools develop a cultural route that connects their 6 cities/countries starting from Cyprus in the south and ending in Estonia in the north, in order to celebrate their common European identity and promote sustainable cultural development.

-A multiplier event will be organized by the coordinator of the programme.
-Greek and international students, in the role of diplomats, will present the results of their research and innovative tools for safeguarding and using ICH sustainably.
+A multiplier event organized by the coordinator of the programme in Levadia, Greece concludes the programme.
+Teacher coordinators and students in the role of ICH ambassadors, present the results of their research and the innovative tools they used for safeguarding and using ICH sustainably.
 Tradition bearers and practitioners, producers and entrepreneurs (SMEs), Local/Regional Authorities and people from the wider community will have the chance to participate too.
-We.